ircole/ESP32_MQTT_OTA/mqttOta/README.md

-# ESP32 OTA with MQTT transport for Thingsboard
+# ESP32 OTA with MQTT transport for Thingsboard Updated for IDF V5

 This example was derived from the native_ota_example and mqtt_firmware_client.py.
 It is meant to be a starting point as requirements vary by projects.